-Organisations can utilise the portal to share information regarding various services, assistance programs and mental health resources available through the organisation to help them deal with stress, anxiety, depression and other concerns brought on by the coronavirus crisis.
+Organisations can use the portal to share information regarding various services, assistance programs and mental health resources available through the organisation to help them deal with stress, anxiety, depression and other concerns brought on by the coronavirus crisis.

-The Pulse Software Solution
+The Pulse Software solution